COVID-19 Measures in South Africa

 Tap water is drinkable across the whole city.
 However, buying drinking water is recommended, due to severe drought and enforced water restrictions.

 Although there are 11 official languages in South Africa including Afrikaans and Xhosa, English is widely used throughout the country, especially within the tourism industry.

 Most of the country has warm sunny days, and cool nights.
 Cape Town has a Mediterranean-style climate: wet and cool winters with dry and warm summers.
 Cape Town is also known for its four seasons in one day, therefore a raincoat would not go amiss.
 The annual average temperature in Cape Town is 17 degrees.
 Average temperature in June: max 20° – min.
 12°.
 Average days of rain in June: 10 days.

 In South Africa, the power sockets are of types D, M and N (three round pin plug).
 The standard voltage is 230 V and the standard frequency is 50 Hz.
 Adaptors can be bought from all good travel and department stores.
 See www.power-plugs-sockets.com/south-africa, for more information.

 ENTRY REGULATIONS AND VISA APPLICATION

-Please note that only finalised participants will be able to require for the invitation letter.
+Please note that only finalised participants will be able to request an invitation letter from ISF.